-CYS's CARES project serves children and youth (ages 5-18), and their caregivers, who are CPSinvolved, exposed to trauma, or referred by Child Welfare, but who do not meet medical necessity for specialty mental health services.
-Children and youth are screened for traumarelated symptoms and receive a 12- session evidence-based intervention to address previous traumas and sustain them though difficult situations.
-Resource families receive trauma-informed training using the Parents Reach Achieve and Excel through Empowerment Strategies (PRAXES) curriculum.
+CYS's CARES project serves children and youth (ages 5-18), and their caregivers, who are at risk for CPS involvement, exposed to trauma, or referred by Child Welfare, but who do not meet medical necessity for specialty mental health services.
+Children and youth are screened for trauma-related symptoms and receive a 12- session evidence-based intervention to address previous traumas and sustain them though difficult situations.
+Families receive trauma-informed training using the Parents Reach Achieve and Excel through Empowerment Strategies (PRAXES) curriculum.
 Staff provide one-on-one and group support.

 In the 2020/21 fiscal year, the CARES project served a total of 315 individuals-221 children and 94 parents/caregivers.
-The following table shows the number of individuals who attended an outreach event related to CARES, number referred from external programs, number who participated in and then completed the children and youth (CRAXES/YRAXES) and parents/caregiver (PRAXES) curriculums.
+The following table shows the number of individuals who attended an outreach event related to CARES, number referred from external programs, number who participated in and then completed the children and youth (CIM/YIM) and parents/caregiver (PRAXES) curriculums.

-Coping and Resilience Education Services (CARES) Outputs FY 2020/21 Number of individuals who attended an outreach event 308 Number of children/youths referred to program 184 Number of children served in the program 221 Number of caregivers served in the program 94 Unduplicated number of participants 315 Number of adults who completed PRAXES curriculum 16 Number of children who completed CRAXES/YRAXES curriculum 49 Total number of individuals who completed (graduated) from program 65
+Coping and Resilience Education Services (CARES) Outputs FY 2020/21 Number of individuals who attended an outreach event 308 Number of children/youths referred to program 184 Number of children served in the program 221 Number of caregivers served in the program 94 Unduplicated number of participants 315 Number of adults who completed PRAXES curriculum 16 Number of children who completed CIM/YIM curriculum 49 Total number of individuals who completed (graduated) from program 65

-Includes rollovers from previous fiscal year
+\Includes rollovers from previous fiscal year